Marian Ewurama Addy: National Science and Maths Quiz

-One of Dr. Addy's major contributions to Ghana, and anyone who watched it, was the National Science and Math Quiz show.
+One of Addy's major contributions to Ghana, and anyone who watched it, was the National Science and Math Quiz show.
 This quiz show provided senior secondary school students around Ghana the opportunity to compete in a skills math and science quiz.
 Addy's main purpose in starting the show was to promote science and math to the public and show its importance in daily life, as well as, to influence more children, especially young girls, to go into the field of science.
 She was the shows first Quiz Mistress and made many appearances to the schools and clubs competing in the competition.
 Her influence in the general science knowledge of the youth of Ghana led to more females being interested and pursuing STEM related fields of study.
 She served as the quiz mistress from 2001, she subsequently recommended Eureka Emefa Adomako to replace her in that role.